Is an ancient sea scorpion the largest bug ever to live on Earth?

 Advertisement

 Fortunately, you would have to travel back about 400 million years to visit during the Devonian period of the Paleozoic Era for this scenario to play out.
 This period was a time of gigantism among living creatures prowling among earth and sea.
 There were dragonflies with two-and-a-half foot wingspans and six-foot-long millipedes scampered about.
-But the species that dominated them all was pterygotid eurypterid -- the giant sea scorpion.
+But the species that dominated them all were the pterygotid eurypterids -- also known as the giant sea scorpion.

 A few years ago, paleontologist Markus Poschmann was digging for fossils in a quarry in Germany.
 He and his colleagues were removing slabs of siltstone that had been sediment in a lake or lagoon hundreds of millions of years ago.
 This ancient lake bed was the home of the largest arthropod ever discovered [source: University of Bristol].

 Poschmann noticed "a dark patch of organic matter" on one of the slabs of siltstone, and upon further investigation, discovered it was part of a claw belonging to Jaekelopterus rhenaniae, a species of sea scorpion.
-The claw piece was more than 18 inches (46 centimeters) long, and by calculating the proportion to the rest of the body, it showed that the scorpion it belonged to was more than eight feet long.
+This new fossil record showed a claw piece that was more than 18 inches (46 centimeters) long.
+By calculating the proportion to the rest of the body, it showed that the scorpion it belonged to was more than eight feet long.
 This is almost a foot and a half longer than anyone estimated the sea scorpion ever grew.

 Paleontologists differ in their opinions of how the giant sea scorpions grew to be so large.
 The atmosphere during the Devonian period featured a higher concentration of oxygen (35 percent, compared to 21 percent today).
 Some paleontologists believe this accounts for the gigantism that is characteristic of the period.